 Lark Gifts

-If you are looking for unique gifts, jewelry, artists’ crafts, paper goods and everything in between, Lark Gifts has exactly what you need.
+If you are looking for unique gifts, jewelry, artists’ crafts, paper goods, and everything in between, Lark Gifts is one of the quaint shops in PA that has exactly what you need.
 Best of all, it’s connected by a thruway to Mt.
-Hope Estate and Winery where you can pick up cider, beer, wine and spirits for friends or yourself.
+Hope Estate and Winery where you can pick up cider, beer, wine, and spirits for friends or yourself.

 The Regimental Quartermaster